tjarratt/ginkgo-converter/README.md

 What is left to do?
 -----------------------
-- "roundtrip" tests
-- take a package name to rewrite and recursively walk the directories in it
-- create a test suite file for your package (shell out to ginkgo?)
 - check for the presence of ginkgo && gomega?, ask the user to install it?
-- handle t.Fail(), t.Error, t.Log, t.Skip, etc in the AST rewriter
 - discover more edgecases in the AST rewriter (on-going)